chaitanyasatyasai/Biomarkers_classification/README.md

 python sparktank.py
 The script will load the dataset, handle missing values, and split the data into training and testing sets.
 It will then fit multiple models and output the accuracy of each model

+# Contributing:
+This project is being developed by a team of five members.
+I am the team leader, responsible for Model training, including data pre-processing,data collection and for finding conclusions.

 ### Data Analysis